leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/introduction.rst

 .. note::

    Visual Effects best fit for quick viewport visualization.
-You can use it for finals renders but If you want more precision with effects it is still recommended to use the :doc:`Compositor </compositing/introduction>`.
+You can use it for final renders but If you want more precision with effects it is still recommended to use the :doc:`Compositor </compositing/introduction>`.